Jefferson's Dissent in the Matter of HV, No. 06-0005 (Tex. Apr. 11, 2008)

 [T]he [Davis] Court held that Edwards applies only if a defendant ‘unambiguously’ requests counsel.
 ‘If a

-the circumstances would have understood only that the suspect might be invoking the right to counsel,’
+light of the circumstances would have understood only that the suspect might be invoking the right to

-Edwards does not come into play.
-Here, Flamer’s request to telephone about possible representation ‘failed to
+counsel,’ Edwards does not come into play.
+Here, Flamer’s request to telephone about possible

 Id. (citations omitted).
 Although Flamer involved a request made at an arraignment, rather than prior to